 Growing native plants is another way to attract birds to your garden.
 These seeds are ideal for Brooklyn, but since native plants differ by area, Belleny recommends using Audubon’s Native Plant Database, which allows you to find plants by ZIP code and specifies which birds they attract.

 If you don’t want to spend money or you have someone on your list whose love language is quality time, try making a DIY, upcycled bird feeder or birdbath.
 An upturned terra-cotta planter is all you need for a DIY birdbath, or a plastic bottle can also serve as a bird feeder.

 One of these wearable hummingbird feeders was sent to the Strategist office recently, and we were instantly delighted by both its concept and execution.
 As seen on Shark Tank, the HummViewer is a clear face shield with three nectar feeding tubes attached to its exterior, allowing the viewer to attract up to three new feathered friends and observe them up close as they hover.

 Bird-watching memberships and subscriptions

-If your bird-watching father is also a coffee-lover, then a subscription to Birds and Beans is the perfect way to combine his hobbies.
-“Growing plants well is important to birds,” according to Odell, and Winston adds that “Birds and Beans’ Smithsonian Bird-Friendly Coffee supports traditional shade-grown, organic coffee farms, which maintain the forest canopy and provide critical habitat for birds.
+If the bird lover on your list is also a coffee lover, then a subscription to Birds and Beans is the perfect way to combine their hobbies.
+Birds and Beans’s Smithsonian Bird-Friendly Coffee supports traditional shade-grown, organic coffee farms, which maintain the forest canopy and provide critical habitat for birds.

 The Strategist is designed to surface the most useful, expert recommendations for things to buy across the vast e-commerce landscape.
 Some of our latest conquests include the best acne treatments, rolling luggage, pillows for side sleepers, natural anxiety remedies, and bath towels.
 We update links when possible, but note that deals can expire and all prices are subject to change.